 Solenzara Air Base

-In the early morning of that day, Operation Bonite (also known as Operation Leopard in Zaire) had begun.
-At 02:20 AM (02.20), the whole 2e REP was alerted.
-At 04:30 AM (04.30), first 2e REP elements left Calvi for the Solenzara Air Base, a French Air Force base located some 80 miles (130 km) south-east, at Solenzara in eastern Corsica.
+In the early morning of May 18, Operation Bonite (also known as Operation Leopard in Zaire) began.
+At 2:20 a.m.
+(02:20), the whole 2e REP was alerted.
+At 4:30 a.m., the first 2e REP elements left Calvi for the Solenzara Air Base, a French Air Force base located around 80 miles (130 km) southeast, at Solenzara in eastern Corsica.

-At 11:30 AM (11.30), the regiment, complete, had already been gathered at Solenzara.
+By 11:30 a.m.
+(11:30), the entire regiment had been gathered at Solenzara.
 General Lacaze of the 11e DP arrived to clarify the mission to the legionnaires.

-During the day, several aircraft arrived at Solenzara; four Douglas DC-8 jet airliners and a Boeing 707 jet airliner.
+During the day, several aircraft landed at Solenzara: four Douglas DC-8 jet airliners and a Boeing 707 jet airliner.

 Transport to Zaire

-Later that day, the 2e REP legionnaires left Solenzara and flew off in the five jets to Kinshasa, the capital of Zaire.
-At 11:00 PM (23.00), the first jet airliner landed at Kinshasa.
-The last of the five jets landed in the capital the next day, May 19, at 11:00 AM (11.00).
+Later that day, the 2e REP legionnaires left Solenzara and flew in the five jets to Zaire.
+At 11:00 p.m.
+(23:00), the first jet airliner landed in Kinshasa, the capital.
+The last of the five jets landed in the capital the next day, at 11:00 a.m.
+(11:00).

 2nd Foreign Parachute Regiment’s battle order of May 18, 1978